Main Square, Kraków

-The Main Square is a square space surrounded by historic townhouses (kamienice) and churches.
-The center of the square is dominated by the Cloth Hall (Sukiennice), rebuilt in 1555 in the Renaissance style, topped by a beautiful attic or Polish parapet decorated with carved masks.
+The Main Market Square is a square space surrounded by historic townhouses (kamienice) and churches.
+The center of the square is dominated by the Cloth Hall (Sukiennice), rebuilt in 1555 in the Renaissance style, topped by a attic or Polish parapet decorated with carved masks.
 On one side of the cloth hall is the Town Hall Tower (Wieża ratuszowa), on the other the 11th century Church of St. Adalbert and 1898 Adam Mickiewicz Monument.
 Rising above the square are the Gothic towers of St. Mary's Basilica (Kościół Mariacki).
 Kraków Main Square does not have a town hall, because it has not survived to the present day.

 History

 The main function of the Market Square was commerce.
 After the city was destroyed by the Mongol invasion in 1241, the Main Square was rebuilt in 1257 and its commercial role expanded with the Magdeburg rights location of the city by the prince of Kraków, Bolesław V the Chaste.
 The Main Square was designed in its current state with each side repeating a pattern of three, evenly spaced streets set at right angles to the square.
 The exception is Grodzka Street which is much older and connects the Main Square with the Wawel Castle.
 Originally the square was filled with low market stalls and administrative buildings and had a ring road running around it.
 It was King Casimir III the Great who built the original Gothic Cloth Hall and the town hall that filled nearly a quarter of the square.
 Kraków was the capital of the Kingdom of Poland and a member of the Hanseatic League and the city flourished as an important European metropolis.

 In addition to its original merchant functions the Main Square witnessed many historical events, and it was used to stage public executions of prisoners held in the city's Town Hall.
 It was a place of regal ceremonies as part of the Royal Road (Droga Królewska), frequented by diplomats and dignitaries traveling to Wawel Castle.
 In 1364 King Casimir held the Pan-European Congress of Kraków there.
 On 10 April 1525, Albert I, Duke of Prussia paid the Prussian Homage to Sigismund I the Old, king of Poland and Grand Duke of Lithuania, accepting Polish kings' suzerainty, (pictured).
 In 1514 Lithuanian duke Konstanty Ostrogski held a victory parade over the Muscovy and in 1531 nobleman Jan Tarnowski celebrated another victory in the Muscovite wars.
 Jan III Sobieski, a King of Poland and Grand Duke of Lithuania, celebrated there his victory over the Turkish Empire in the 1683 Battle of Vienna.